Thinkorswim for Scalping

 Thinkorswim Tools for Scalping

-To determine whether Thinkorswim is the right broker for you, you will need to consider the tools that are available.
-Depending on your scalping methodology, you may prefer one set of tools over another.
+To decide if Thinkorswim is the right choice for you, consider the available tools.
+Depending on how you scalp, you might prefer some tools over others.

-Most of the features used by active day traders and scalpers are present on TOS, which is why it has become so popular with active traders.
+Most features used by day traders and scalpers are available on TOS, which is why many active traders like it.

 Account Types for Scalping

-Scalping stocks requires that you enter and exit positions with a high level of frequency.
-Because of that, there are some rules to consider.
-The two rules that affect scalpers the most are PDT (pattern day trader) and GFV (good faith violation).
-The PDT rule affects margin accounts and GFV rule affects traders with cash accounts.
+Scalping means entering and exiting trades frequently.
+There are some important rules to know.
+The two main ones are the PDT (pattern day trader) rule and the GFV (good faith violation) rule.
+The PDT rule affects margin accounts; the GFV rule affects cash accounts.

-The pattern day trader rule stipulates that a trader cannot make more than three day trades within a five-day rolling period unless the trader has a minimum of $25,000 in the trading account.
+The pattern day trader rule says you cannot make more than three day trades in a rolling five-day period unless you have at least $25,000 in your trading account.

-The GFV rule states that traders cannot sell securities they have purchased until the money they used to purchase those securities has settled.
-Settlement usually takes around 2 days following the trade date.
+The GFV rule means you cannot sell stocks you just bought until the money used to buy them has settled.
+Settlement usually takes about 2 days after a trade.

-To avoid the GFV rule, simply do not trade with unsettled funds.
-Many traders divide up their investment account balance to match the settlement period for securities, and the frequency at which they plan to trade.
+To avoid the GFV rule, do not trade with unsettled funds.
+Many traders split up their cash to match the settlement period and how often they want to trade.

 Fees and Commissions

-Traders are responsible for regulatory fees ($0.000166 per share) but they are insignificant for most stock scalpers.
+Traders pay regulatory fees ($0.000166 per share), but these are small for most scalpers.

-Market data for Nasdaq, OPRA, AMEX, and NYSE, including both Level I & II market depth, is also free for investors.
+Market data for Nasdaq, OPRA, AMEX, and NYSE (Level I and II) is free for investors.

 Free Thinkorswim Account